Commitment to Safety

 The Sailing School Vessel Oliver Hazard Perry is a US Documented vessel, inspected and certified by the U.S. Coast Guard.
 Safety standards for Sailing School Vessels differ from those of passenger vessels on a comparable route, because persons aboard training ships are not passengers but participants who fully share in the ship’s operation.
 SSV Oliver Hazard Perry meets or exceeds all safety requirements for a vessel of her size and class.

 In addition to the sea-worthiness of our ship, seasoned captain and crew, Oliver Hazard Perry’s safety standards, training and equipment protocols are of utmost importance and in many cases exceed the standard for the industry:

-- The ship is in constant contact with 24/7 professional Medical Advisory Services through Global Rescue, even when offshore via satellite phone, to assist with onboard medical advice, as well as coordinating any shore side medical visits or evacuation.
+The ship is in constant contact with 24/7 professional Medical Advisory Services through George Washington University, even when offshore via satellite phone, to assist with onboard medical advice, as well as coordinating any shore side medical visits or evacuation.

-- Our life-raft capacity exceeds SOLAS requirements in that there is always at least 25% additional capacity than the number of people onboard
+Our life-raft capacity exceeds SOLAS (Safety of Life At Sea Convention) requirements in that there is always at least 25% additional capacity than the number of people onboard

-- Also meeting SOLAS requirements is OHP’s policy of providing immersion suits for all trainees
+Also meeting SOLAS requirements is OHPRI’s policy of providing immersion suits for all trainees

 Oliver Hazard Perry provides inflatable PFD’s (life jackets) to anyone working on deck at night or in rough weather, outfitted with personal strobe beacons and whistles

 Oliver Hazard Perry provides approved climbing harnesses that everyone is required to use when climbing aloft

 The Oliver Hazard Perry meets all GMDSS requirements (Global Maritime Distress and Safety System) in regards to our communication equipment; including long range radio and satellite communications, and distress and emergency signaling ability.
 These systems are inspected and approved by the FCC